What Your Body Goes Through When You're Hungover

-Who hasn’t been there: You were out celebrating at a Christmas party with your friends last night, and before you knew it, you had one glass of bubbly too many … Now you feel dizzy and suffer from a blistering headache, while your stomach churns.
+Who hasn’t been there: celebrating at a Christmas party with your friends turns into a night of drinking.
+It sneaks up on you: one drink becomes two and so on.
+Now you feel dizzy and suffer from a blistering headache, while your stomach churns.
 Even the thought of breakfast is repulsive.
 All you want to do is pull the blankets over your head and fall back asleep to escape the misery.
+Heavy drinking has a price that we all usually have to pay.

-So, what actually happens in your body when you are hung over?
+So, what actually happens to your body after drinking alcohol?
+What is actually happening to your body when you're hung over?

 - Alcohol makes the blood vessels expand—in medical terms, this is called vasodilation.
 Once alcohol is eliminated from your system, the blood vessels contract again (called vasoconstriction).
 Every time the blood vessels in your head expand or contract, you feel pain.
 This is why you have a throbbing headache.